M-Files/MFilesSamplesAndLibraries/Libraries/MFaaP.MFWSClient/Readme.md

 // Authentiate to a vault with GUID {C840BE1A-5B47-4AC0-8EF7-835C166C8E24} (clear credentials). client.AuthenticateUsingCredentials(Guid.Parse("{C840BE1A-5B47-4AC0-8EF7-835C166C8E24}"), "MyUsername", "MyPassword")

-//Create an ObjectCreationInfo containing the properties of the new object ObjectCreationInfo PurchaseOrderCollection = new ObjectCreationInfo() {
+//Create an ObjectCreationInfo containing the properties of the new object var newObjectDetails = new ObjectCreationInfo()
+{
+	// Create the property values for the new object.
 	PropertyValues = new[] {
-		//Create each property value
 		new PropertyValue() {
-			//Property value 100 (class) with Lookup value 12 PropertyDef = 100,
+			PropertyDef = 100, // Built-in property definition of "class".
-			TypedValue = new TypedValue() {
+			TypedValue = new TypedValue()
+			{
 				DataType = MFDataType.Lookup,
+				Lookup = new Lookup()
+				{
-				//The id 0 is the default Document class lookup ID Lookup = new Lookup() {
+					Item = 0, // The id 0 is the default Document class lookup ID Version = -1
-					Item = 0,
-					Version = -1
 				}
 			}
 		},
-		new PropertyValue() {
+		new PropertyValue()
+		{
-			//Property value 22 (Mono-File) is required when creating a Document Object PropertyDef = 22,
+			// Property value 22 ("Single File Object") is required when creating a Document Object PropertyDef = 22,
-			TypedValue = new TypedValue() {
+			TypedValue = new TypedValue()
+			{
 				DataType = MFDataType.Boolean,
-				Value = true
-			}
+				Value = false // false = "multi-file-document" (it is not a SINGLE file document as it has zero files) }
 		},
-		new PropertyValue() {
+		new PropertyValue()
+		{
-			//Property value 0 (Name or Title) is the default title property PropertyDef = 0,
+			PropertyDef = 0, // Property definition 0 (Name or Title) is the default title property TypedValue = new TypedValue()
-			TypedValue = new TypedValue() {
+			{
 				DataType = MFDataType.Text,
 				Value = "Sample Title"
 			}
 		}
 	}
 };

-//Push the object to M-Files by providing the object type 0 (Document) as well and receive an ObjectVersion as a result ObjectVersion mNewObjectVersion = client.ObjectOperations.CreateNewObject(0, PurchaseOrderCollection);
+// Create the object in the M-Files vault and return data about the new object. var newObjectVersion = client.ObjectOperations.CreateNewObject(
+						0, // 0 is the built-in object type of "Document" newObjectDetails);
 ```

 ## Checking an object in and out.